Sbhinglosh/Hello-World/README.md

 Hello there

 My name is Sbusiso username bxaba and im here to learn code.
-I want to chenge the wolrd using code.
+I want to change the wolrd using code.